dancer1325/angular/adev/src/content/guide/ngmodules/overview.md

 # NgModules

+* uses
+  * | Angular v16-
+    * widely used -- to --
+      * configure the injector & the compiler
+      * help organize related things together

+* TODO:
 IMPORTANT: The Angular team recommends using [standalone components](guide/components/anatomy-of-components#-imports-in-the-component-decorator) instead of `NgModule` for all new code.
 Use this guide to understand existing code built with `@NgModule`.

 An NgModule is a class marked by the `@NgModule` decorator.
 This decorator accepts *metadata* that tells Angular how to compile component templates and configure dependency injection.